How can we help you today?

 .it represents Italy and is the country’s official ccTLD.
 It’s commonly used by Italian businesses, eCommerce stores, and individuals looking to establish a trustworthy online presence within Italy.

-The extension also has creative international appeal — many English words naturally end with “it,” making .it popular for clever domain hacks like “buyit” or “buildit”.
+The extension also has creative international appeal — many English words naturally end with “it”.
+For example, a business name like “buyit” or “buildit” can be “buy.it” instead.
 This versatility contributes to its sustained popularity both in and beyond Italy.
+Just make sure the final domain is still easy to read, spell, and understand.

 10. .fr